Leonard C. Meeker: Government service

 During World War II, Meeker worked behind Communist lines in China in the Office of Strategic Services.
 He was honorably discharged from the United States Army in 1946 with the rank of First lieutenant.
 After the war ended, he began work as a lawyer at the United States Department of the Treasury and later in the office of the Solicitor General of the United States.

 During the Kennedy Administration, Meeker worked as an advisor to U.S. Secretary of State Dean Rusk and helped President Kennedy defuse the Cuban Missile Crisis.
 Meeker went on to serve as a legal advisor to President Lyndon B Johnson.
 During his time as an advisor, he worked on treaties with Austria, a peace treaty with Japan, and on a variety of United Nations affairs.

+While working as a State Department legal adviser, he became convinced the Israelis knew they were attacking an American naval vessel during the 1967 USS Liberty incident: “The Israeli and U.S. Navy accounts of what happened on 8 June 1967 plainly do not jibe.
+The attacks on the Liberty cannot be written off as accidental.
+Nor can they really be seen as the result of mis-identification of the ship.
+In view of the repeated reconnaissance runs by Israeli aircraft over several hours between 0515 and 1245, the air and torpedo boat attacks must be judged as deliberate.”

 In 1969, Meeker was nominated by President Richard Nixon to serve as ambassador to Romania.
 He left the role after Nixon's 1972 re-election.